The Human Act Award

 Sikandar Malik Siddique received the Human Act Award in 2021 in recognition of Siddique’s targeted efforts against inequality, racism, discrimination, and climate change in Denmark.

-Human Act founder Djaffar Shalchi has this to say about the decision, “I am proud to present Sikandar Siddique with our annual award.
-He is a role model for a diverse Denmark and a strong voice in the debate on inequality, climate and Danish democracy.”
+“I am proud to present Sikandar Siddique with our annual award.
+He is a role model for a diverse Denmark and a strong voice in the debate on inequality, climate, and Danish democracy,” says Djaffar Shalchi, founder of Human Act.

 Djaffar meets Greta Thunberg to award her the Human Act Award.